jonagotthardt/opencreative/README.md

  You can achieve more security by using [WorldGuard](https://dev.bukkit.org/projects/worldguard), [Panilla](https://www.spigotmc.org/resources/panilla-prevent-hacked-items.65694/), [CoreProtect](https://modrinth.com/plugin/coreprotect) and other plugins.

-- Change messages, items names and descriptions as you want, because it's **translatable**.
+- Change messages, items names, descriptions and even plugin sounds as you want, because it's **translatable**.
 By default we have English and Russian translations.

 - You can get donations by players by adding **player groups** in config.yml with custom limits, cooldowns, lobby permissions, world permissions, world advertisement price and like reward amount.

+- Be able to **execute any commands by console or player** on different events: Lobby Teleport, World Join, World Quit, World Chat, Global Chat, Maintenance Start, Maintenance End.
+Useful, if you have some plugins (Skript, MyCommand) to do your own things without rewriting the plugin.

 - Add more features with other plugins:
   - [Vault](https://www.spigotmc.org/resources/vault.34315/) - Adds economy support.